The QMC is a web-based application for configuring and administrating your Qlik Sense site.

 By design, security rules are written to include, not exclude, users.
 Users who are not included in security rules are denied access.
 Therefore, security rules must be created to enable users to interact with Qlik Sense content, data connections, and other resources.

-The License Enabling File (LEF) determines the number of tokens that you can allocate to different access types.
-An access type allows the users to access streams and apps within a Qlik Sense site.
-You can adjust the token usage according to the usage need over time.
 Each access type provides the Qlik Sense user with a certain type of access to Qlik Sense apps.
 A user with no access type cannot see any streams.